-The course includes an online "submit a question" space for any questions that arise as you move through the course.
-All Q&As will be made anonymous and compiled in a communal sharing platform as a resource for all students to learn from.
+The course includes a Q&A forum, compiled in a communal sharing platform as a resource for all students to learn from.

 Optional student-led small groups will be set up for those that find this type of engagement helpful for their learning and integration.
 Group process reflections will be offered to support group discussions.

 A private Facebook page will be available for you to connect with other students and share.